BinduMadhuriK/CODSOFT-Data-Science-Internship/README.md

 # CODSOFT Data Science Internship

 Welcome to my CODSOFT Data Science Internship Portfolio!
 In this repository, you will find a collection of projects that I have completed during my internship at CODSOFT.
 Each project showcases my skills in data analysis, machine learning, and problem-solving.

+### INTRODUCTION:
+I am thrilled to share my journey during the Codsoft Data Science Internship, where I had the opportunity to work on any three of five exciting projects/tasks that delved into different aspects of data science.
+This internship has been an invaluable learning experience, and I am excited to showcase the results of my hard work.
 Below are the tasks given by CODSOFT during this internship journey:

 ### DATA SCIENCE TASKS: